octokit/core.js/README.md

 const { data } = await octokit.request("/user");
 ```

 To use a different authentication strategy, set `options.authStrategy`.
-A set of officially supported authentication strategies can be retrieved from [`@octokit/auth`](https://github.com/octokit/auth-app.js#readme).
+A list of authentication strategies is available at [octokit/authentication-strategies.js](https://github.com/octokit/authentication-strategies.js/#readme).

 Example

 ```js
 import { Octokit } from "@octokit/core";